helenoid/swissknife/ipfs_accelerate_js/PUBLISHING_CHECKLIST.md

 - [ ] Package can be installed from NPM
 - [ ] All imports work correctly
-- [ ] SDK works in web browsers
+- [ ] SDK works in Node.js CLI environment
-- [ ] React integration functions correctly
+- [ ] Neural network inference runs efficiently in CLI
 - [ ] Documentation is accessible and accurate